pythonanywhere/help_pages/articles/HowManyHitsCanMySiteHandle.md

 were overloaded by the number of requests, or if it was some other factor.

-At present, the best way to find out if it was due to an overload is to ask us by email at [support@pythonanywhere.com](mailto:support@pythonanywhere.com).
+At present, the best way to find out if it was due to an overload is to ask us by using "Send feedback" link on your account page.
 We do keep metrics showing how many workers were available for each site in a database from which we can extract reports for you.
 At some time in the future we'll find a way to expose this on the "Web" page to make things a bit easier!

-## Any questions?

-Hopefully the above will clarify how to work out how many workers you need for your site, but if you have any questions or suggestions on how to make things easier to understand, just let us know via email at [support@pythonanywhere.com](mailto:support@pythonanywhere.com).